DFIRScience/DFIRCommunityHardwareFund/README.md

 ### Why a community hardware fund?

-A few days ago Alexis Brignoni posted a [tweet](https://twitter.com/AlexisBrignoni/status/1490758627489103882?s=20&t=dPy6eilC_Vf0p5lK39WTXw) about the increased usage of the *Meta Quest 2* hardware.
+A few days ago, Alexis Brignoni posted a [tweet](https://twitter.com/AlexisBrignoni/status/1490758627489103882?s=20&t=dPy6eilC_Vf0p5lK39WTXw) about the increased usage of the *Meta Quest 2* hardware.
 It's one of many devices that digital investigators will likely need to analyze in the near future.
 The problem is that devices like these are quite expensive for individual researchers.
-This means that access to high-quality hardware information and data sources provded by a few [exceedingly generous individuals](https://thebinaryhick.blog/2021/12/17/android-12-image-now-available/).
+This means access to high-quality hardware information and data sources provided by a few [exceedingly generous individuals](https://thebinaryhick.blog/2021/12/17/android-12-image-now-available/).

-One answer to this challenge is to pool resources.
-Researchers interested in a certain topic or hardware can contribute to the fund.
-[DFIR Science, LLC](https://dfir.science) will then purchase the hardware, create and release free test data sets for the community, and manage distribution of hardware to other researchers and labs for their own testing.
+One answer to this challenge is for the community to pool resources.
+Researchers interested in a specific topic can propose hardware to be studied.
+The community then contributes funding for the hardware they are most interested in researching.
+We then use funded projects to purchase the hardware, create and release free test data sets for the community, and manage hardware distribution to other researchers and labs for their testing.
+Theoretically, this would give the entire community much faster access to data sets.
+That means more eyes on new devices and a faster research-to-investigation pipeline.

 ### Rules